City Open Days

 For more information

-For more information on the School’s international activities, please see details on each of the School's departmental pages, or email us.
+For more information on the School’s international activities, please see details on each of the School's departmental pages.

-To discuss opportunities for a partnership with the School of Health and Psychological Sciences, please contact: Dr Raheelah Ahmad, Director for Global Engagement for the School of Health and Psychological Sciences.
+To discuss opportunities for a partnership with the School of Health & Psychological Sciences, please contact: Dr Raheelah Ahmad, Director for Global Engagement for the School of Health & Psychological Sciences.